-- ii.
-When objecting, attorneys should simply say "objection" or "objection your honor" and wait to be recognized before stating the grounds for their objections.
-All students should stop speaking, including the witness and examining attorney, in order for the judge to promptly and appropriately respond. - iii.
-Students will be permitted to use screen-share to display the document to the court. - 1.
-The standard rules that the document be unaltered will still prevail, and the prohibition on demonstratives will still prevail. - h.
+- vi.
+Students are not required to wear name tags for the virtual competition.
+Attorneys for each team should introduce their teammates prior to the start of trial. - h.
 The evening of each competition day, OCLRE will hold a live broadcast to announce the advancing teams, and the winners of Outstanding Attorney and Outstanding Witness awards. - i.
 Judges will not announce or present attorney/witness awards during trial.